 How to implement remote, digital Speech Teletherapy / Telepractice

 With the recent school and clinic closings due to COVID-19, many SLPs are looking into the e-learning options like Speech Therapy Telepractice to deliver remote services.
 I wanted to remind/show you that my resources you have downloaded CAN be used interactively as a NO PRINT method.
-In this post, I explain how to send resources to your families via email, Google Classroom, Seesaw and how to use resources (including Boom Cards) with Zoom telepractice.
+In this post, I explain how to send resources to your families via email, Google Classroom, Seesaw and how to use resources (including Boom Cards) with telepractice.
 I hope this information helps!

 Sharing resources with your families at home:

 You are allowed to send any of my resources to parents on your caseload via email.